tobilg/docker-mesos-spark-shell/README.md

 # Mesos Spark Shell

-A docker image for creating a Spark shell on a Mesos cluster
+A docker image for creating a Spark shell on a Mesos cluster.
+Currently, Mesos 0.20.1 is supported.

 ### Running